samerickson/samerickson.github.io/content/notes/wsl-backups.md

   - linux
   - development
 title: 💻 WSL Backups
-modified: 2025-04-06T17:09:09-07:00
+modified: 2025-05-18T09:20:23-07:00
 created: 2025-04-06T16:59:33-07:00
 ---

 I have accidentally messed up my WSL installations a couple of times by just playing around with things and tinkering with the system files.
-I like being able to do this, even if I do not really know how, and sometimes make mistakes--it is a beneficial learning experience for me each time.
+I like being able to do this, even if I do not really know how, and sometimes make mistakes–it is a beneficial learning experience for me each time.
 So rather than leaving things as they are and not playing around with things that I should not, I choose to make frequent backups.

 ## 🚒 Making Backups